 Both the remote control and the receiver have a plastic covering over the radio transmitter.
 This plastic cover is made to resist scratching, but if it gets dropped or metal is rubbed against it, it can be scratched.
 You can clean this cover on the receiver with a soft, damp cloth, allowing the signal to pass through and be received unimpaired.
 The plastic cover can also be polished with special plastic polishing agents.
 Unfortunately, if the cover on the remote becomes scratched or dented, it’s highly likely that you will need to purchase a new remote.

 Since you’re already checking both the receiver and the remote, you might want to check for something that could be interfering with your receiver.
-Something could be blocking the transmitter, even something as simple as cobwebs or debris.
+It’s possible that your garage door opener isn’t working because something is blocking the transmitter, even something as simple as cobwebs or debris.
 Clearing the path could mean a better signal between remote and receiver.
 While you’re up there, check the antenna, if you have one.
 Often the antenna hangs straight down.
 A simple adjustment by moving the antenna to the side might also fix the problem.

 Try Rebooting It